bgianfo/bgianfo.github.io/_posts/2014-09-20-how-to-kill-an-azure-linux-vm.md

 ---
 layout: post
-title: How To Kill An Azure Linux VM in 1 second.
+title: How To Kill An Azure Linux VM in One Second
 tags: [linux, xen, azure]
 ---